josephwright/josephwright.github.io/_posts/2022-10-04-mapping-to-characters.md

 It is quite natural to think that separating a word up into individual characters is quite easy.
 It turns out that for the computer this isn't really the case.
-If we look at a system understaning Unicode (like XeTeX or LuaTeX), most of the time one 'character' is stored as one codepoint.
+If we look at a system that understands Unicode (like XeTeX or LuaTeX), most of the time one 'character' is stored as one codepoint.
 A codepoint is a single character entity for a Unicode programme.
 For example, if we take the input `café`, it is made up of four codepoints:

 1. U+0063 (LATIN SMALL LETTER C)
 2. U+0061 (LATIN SMALL LETTER A)